andrewaddo/awsbaseline/content/reliability/backup restore/_index.md

 AWS offer the most storage services, data-transfer methods, and networking options to build solutions that protect your data with unmatched durability and security.

-For an overview, watch this [video] (https://aws.amazon.com/backup-restore/)/
+For an overview, watch this quick [video] (https://aws.amazon.com/backup-restore/) to understand why you should backup and restore with AWS.

 Here are some of the reasons to backup with AWS: